 That is why I decided to discuss in this post:

-- Why a higher number of student pilots tend to drop out of flight schools?
+- Why do more student pilots tend to drop out of flight schools?

 Is it hard to become a pilot?